 “Eric, what do you think of the Flow™ Hive?”
 I get this question every week, so I thought I'd write out a post to refer people to for more information.

-My issue is with people who are not beekeepers who see this product and the beautiful videos, and then email me saying:
+People who are not beekeepers see this product and the beautiful videos, and then email me saying:

 “I'm going to buy a Flow Hive so I won't have to touch the bees and get stung.”

 My first rule of beekeeping is: You are going to get stung.

 Having a hive where you just turn on the tap and out comes honey isn't realistic, in my opinion.

 Bees are the same as other farm animals, you have to take care of them.